-You will need to follow the advice of your doctor and, where required, SA Health.
-If you are advised by your doctor or SA Health not to attend the University for a period of time, please contact your supervisor.
+You will need to follow the advice of the testing clinic and, where required, SA Health.
+If you are advised by the testing clinic or SA Health not to attend the University for a period of time, please contact your supervisor.
 If you are an undergraduate student, please contact your Faculty to inform them of your situation.

 Please refrain from attempting to do your own contact tracing or provision of information to others at work beyond your supervisor; this is best left to SA Health in the unlikely event that a test comes back positive.